alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 #### For protocol "SRT"
 The `mode` parameter MUST be one of: "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR"

+## SRT transport

+The `protocol` MUST be "SRT".

+The `mode` parameter MUST be one of "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR".

+The SRT `passphrase` MUST correspond to the `privacy_key` defined in the Privacy Key Derivation section.
+The SRT `passphrase` will be used by the SRT protocol to derive the encryption key.
+SRT encryption takes control of the `iv'_ctr` value and performs its own key management (renewal, derivation) and the `iv` parameter of PEP is unused.

 ## UDP transport with MPEG2-TS

 The `protocol` MUST be "UDP" or "UDP_KV".